pivotal/docs-tas-adapter/install-prerequisites.md

     tanzu plugin install --local cli secret
     ```

-The following dependencies must be installed to the target Kubernetes cluster before installing the Application Service Adapter.
+The following dependencies must be installed to the target Kubernetes cluster before installing Application Service Adapter.
 If you have completed an installation of Tanzu Application Platform in your target Kubernetes cluster, then these dependencies are already present.

 * Cluster Essentials.
 See [Install Cluster Essentials for VMware Tanzu](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/0.4/tap/GUID-install-general.html#install-cluster-essentials-for-vmware-tanzu-5) in _Installing Part I: Prerequisites, EULA, and CLI_.
    > **Note:** If you are operating a Tanzu Kubernetes Grid or Tanzu Community Edition cluster, the Cluster Essentials are already installed.